 Ingredients

-- 80 – 100 ml warm water, depending on moisture content of sweet potatoes
+- 80 – 100 ml warm water, adjust depending on the moisture of the sweet potato

 - 1 teaspoon sugar